 Traveling could always use a nice refreshing snack, especially when you’re running around the airport, hiking up mountains, or just sitting out in the hot sun.
 These cucumber slices are hydrating, tasty, and super easy to whip up.
 Store them in a clean plastic bag or tupperware container for your afternoon pick-me-up.

-In a large plastic bag place 2 sliced cucumbers, 1 tablespoon of sesame oil, and a small pinch of Aleppo pepper or chile flakes.
+To Make: In a large plastic bag place 2 sliced cucumbers, 1 tablespoon of sesame oil, and a small pinch of Aleppo pepper or chile flakes.
 Mix everything up, remove the cucumber slices, and pack.

-7. Avocado Hummus with Brown Rice Crackers
+7. Sweet Pea Hummus with Brown Rice Crackers

 This snack is the perfect balance of protein, fiber, and clean carbohydrates.
 You can make a large batch before heading out and enjoy it when you feel like you need a boost, or even as a part of your mid-day meal.
 The brown rice crackers are a great alternative to pita or processed crackers, and stay fresh for weeks on end.
-The avocado hummus will keep well in a tupperware for a few hours and refrigerated overnight.
+The sweet pea hummus will keep well in a tupperware for a few hours and refrigerated overnight.

-In a food processor, pulse one can of drained and rinsed chickpeas, 3 tablespoons olive oil, 1 tablespoon tahini, 3 tablespoons lime juice, and 1 clove garlic with salt and pepper to season, until smooth.
+To Make: In a food processor, pulse one can of drained and rinsed chickpeas, 3 tablespoons olive oil, 1 tablespoon tahini, 3 tablespoons lime juice, and 1 clove garlic with salt and pepper to season, until smooth.
 Add 2 ripe avocados and a pinch of cumin and pulse again until creamy.
 Place in tupperware containers and pair with your choice of brown rice crackers.